 While one medication may work well for one person it might not work well for another.
 Therefore, choosing the right diabetes medication for you can take time and we can work with you to find the right medication and treatment plan to control your diabetes for the long term.

-If you are living with diabetes in Silver Spring, MD, or if you are looking to reduce your risk for diabetes then call Exceptional Primary & Preventive Healthcare at (301) 587-6464 to schedule a consultation.
+If you want help with diabetes management in Silver Spring, MD, or if you are looking to reduce your risk for diabetes then call Exceptional Primary & Preventive Healthcare at (301) 587-6464 to schedule a consultation.